FAQs regarding QLoop and lease auditing in general.

 What is a lease audit?

-While the results of a carefully planned desktop lease audit could achieve the desired objectives in much the same way as an onsite audit would, a landlord may be apprehensive of distributing contracts and proprietary materials outside its office thereby limiting the desktop auditor’s access to critical information.
+While the results of a carefully planned desktop lease audit can accomplish much of what an onsite audit can, a landlord may be apprehensive of distributing contracts and proprietary materials outside their office, thereby limiting the desktop auditor’s access to critical information.

 Who are the typical lease audit participants?

-The primary lease audit participants are the tenant and the landlord who are parties to the lease subject to audit.
-The secondary participants are the lease auditors, the landlord’s property manager, lease administrator or accountant and the tenant’s lease administrators.
+The primary lease audit participants are the tenant and the landlord.
+The secondary participants are the lease auditors, the landlord’s property manager, the lease administrator or accountant, and the tenant’s lease administrators.

 Who would benefit from QLoop's lease audit tools, resources and training?

-Lease auditors, lease administrators, tenants or any persons or entities interested in learning more about lease auditing and lease audit concepts.
-QLoop aims to provide insightful information beneficial to aspiring, novice or experienced lease auditors.
-Increasingly, lease administrators whose roles have traditionally been limited to the day-to-day administration of leases, are being charged with performing some lease audit functions.
-QLoop’s lease audit tools, resources and training are premises-centric and, as such, presents most concepts from the tenant’s perspective.
+Increasingly, lease administrators, whose roles have traditionally been limited to the day-to-day administration of leases, are being charged with performing some lease audit functions.
+QLoop’s lease audit tools, resources, and training are premises-centric and, as such, present most concepts from the tenant’s perspective.

 There is GAAS for financial statement audits, what are the standards for lease audits?

 None.
-Unlike financial statement audits which are subject to generally accepted auditing standards (GAAS), there are no generally accepted lease auditing standards.
-While some commercial real estate bodies provide standard lease forms, most leases differ in structure and content because their are no standards by which all landlords and tenants must comply.
+Unlike financial statement audits which are subject to Generally Accepted Auditing Standards (GAAS), there are no generally accepted lease auditing standards.
+While some commercial real estate bodies provide standard lease forms, most leases differ in structure and content because there are no standards by which all landlords and tenants must comply.
 As such, there are also no standards by which lease audits must be performed.
-In many cases, the landlord and the tenant would specify the parameters, requirements or procedures by which a lease audit may be performed.
+In some cases, the landlord and the tenant may specify the parameters, requirements, or procedures by which a lease audit may be performed.

 Who should perform a lease audit?

-A knowledgeable person, including certified public accountants (CPA) and other accounting, property management or legal professionals, with the requisite mix of good accounting and auditing skills, a sound knowledge of leases and contracts in general, and a strong understanding of property operations should be selected as a lease auditor.
-The use of an inexperienced lease auditor could negatively impact landlord-tenant relationship, and cost the parties more through opportunity costs and wasted resources.
+Experience is a key factor in lease auditing.
+Certified public accountants (CPAs) and other accounting, property management, and legal professionals with good accounting and auditing skills, a sound knowledge of leases and contracts in general, and a strong understanding of property operations can be selected as a lease auditor.
+The use of an inexperienced lease auditor can negatively impact the landlord-tenant relationship and cost them more through opportunity costs and wasted resources.

 Why is QLoop's focus on the premises (leased space) and not on the property owned by the landlord?

-A lease agreement exists because of a tenant’s need for the leased space in a property.
-The terms of the lease agreement focus on how all costs which may be for the property are applicable to the specific tenant’s premises.
+A lease exists because of a tenant’s need for the leased space in a property.
+The terms of the lease focus on how all potential property costs are applicable to the specific tenant’s premises.
 Most commercial real estate bodies (including those which cater exclusively to tenants) are landlord-centric organizations in that they focus on providing the landlord’s standard property information and metrics for use by the tenant.
-Given that ten (10) tenants in one property could have 10 different lease terms and conditions, QLoop focuses on using the property information to provide premises information and premises metrics based on the specific tenant’s lease.
+Given that 10 tenants in a single property could have 10 different lease terms and conditions, QLoop focuses on using the property information to provide premises information and premises metrics based on the specific tenant’s lease.